 The Wizards have a long history with their logos, considering the fact that they had to relocate multiple times.
-But their most recent logo has remained since 2017, which consists of a roundel inside which the main design is incorporated.
+But their most recent logo has remained since 2017, which consists of a roundel inside which has the main design inside.

-American businessman Ted Leonsis owns a major stake in the Wizards franchise.
-He took over ownership duties in 2010 and brought about a major change in the franchise.
-Leonsis is much loved by the Wizards fans as he voluntarily involves them when making major changes to the team.
+American businessman Ted Leonsis took over ownership duties in 2010 and brought about a major change in the franchise.
+Now, he owns a majority stake of the team.
+Leonsis is much loved by the Wizards’ fans, as he voluntarily involves them when making major changes to the team.